NeedsAUsername/laundromat-website/notes.md

 orders can have weight, price, time, paid_for, picked_up users can only see and change their own orders.

-master_user(laundromat) change change orders and assign them to users. can view all users and all orders. admin attribute true/false
+master_user(laundromat) can view all users and all orders and assign paid_for and picked_up values. admin attribute true/false